Hugius/FabiEngine3D/doc/markdown/NETWORKING.md

 - If you export a server project there will be no window display, only the logging console.
 - A server is hosted on the IPV4 address of your computer (write `ipconfig` in your Windows command prompt to look it up).
 - You can portforward the server in your router settings on port `61205` for both TCP & UDP protocols.
-- There can be only 1 server running on the same machine.
+- There can be only 1 server running on the same machine at the same time.
 - You can set a maximum amount of clients that can connect to the server.
-- A server runs at the maximum update speed possible (it overrides the default 144 updates per second).
+- An exported server application runs at the maximum update speed possible (overrides the fixed engine updates speed).

 ### 1.2 Scripting